abdulqadeerel/abdulqadeerel/README.md

 - 👋 Hi, I’m @abdulqadeerel
 - 👀 I’m interested in Maximo
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning AWS, DevOps
 - 💞️ I’m looking to collaborate on IT
 - 📫 You can reach me at maximodeploy.blogspot.com